elasticdotventures/eva.c0re/_General/jargon.md

 new projects.

 ## :nerd: ``:nerd:`` 🤓
+Extra reading; background.
 A block of EXTRA CREDIT (not required) supplemental reading.
 An inline footnote or link to additional information.

 ## :turkey: ``:turkey:``
-One or more items that did not properly fit the task requirements attributed at least in part to the individiual yei that is sharing in the blame.
+A feedback response designating one or more items of a collection that did not properly suite the task requirements attributed to the individiual yei that is sharing in the blame.
+Failure to meet goal after X attempts is a turkey.
+See also: :skunk: 🦨

 ## :accord: ``:handshake:`` ``:charter:`` ``:treaty:``
-It's all same-same; An agreement between two or more parties; a reference to electronic contract or agreement.
+An agreement between two or more parties; a reference to electronic contract or agreement.

 ## :booty:
 the symbol represents money or fungible (pawn-able) goods; any currency; including :cake:.